Introduction :

 A. TAXONOMIC CLASSIFICATION:

-A taxonomy (or taxonomical classification) is a scheme of classification, based on their morphological similarities or dissimilarities.
+A taxonomy (or taxonomical classification) is a scheme of classification based on their morphological similarities or dissimilarities.
 In which organism are organized into groups or rank.
 These ranks, broad to specific, including kingdom, phylum, class, order, family, genus, and species.

 - Kingdom: The highest taxonomic rank, organisms are divided into distinct kingdoms based on their fundamental characteristics (Species)and organization.
 Examples include: Animalia (animals), Plantae (plants), Fungi (fungi), Protista (protists), or Monera (bacteria).